Photo Credit: QuickMeme

 In the milliseconds between any stimulus and our response to it, we can choose how we will respond emotionally.
 However, because we have set a course “over a lifetime” of responding certain ways, emotional patterns (feelings) are formed and put into practice.
 We can change these, if we find them detrimental to our physical, emotional, and relational lives.

 That happened between my friend and me.
-In close proximity, for two weeks, our daily experience very dependent on the other, we found we could irritate each other.
-The statements “That hurt my feelings” or “You hurt my feelings” became her lament…this from an accomplished teacher and successful manager of a classroom of tiny children.
-Somehow, on this trip, I had the capacity, regularly, of stealing her joy.
+In close proximity, for two weeks, our daily experience being very dependent on the other, we found we could each be irritating.
+The statements “That hurt my feelings” or “You hurt my feelings” became her lament…this from an accomplished teacher and successful manager of a classroom of tiny people.

 For me…inconceivable.
 I loved her and had no desire to hurt her, ever.
 Still, it happened.